 - In Medias Res

 - Individualism Equals Isolation: Prometheus does have Gaea, but it's still just the two of them in the middle of nowhere.

-- Language Equals Thought: Inverted.
-The banning of first-person singular pronouns is a consequence of the society's philosophy of collectivism rather than the cause of it.
+- Language Equals Thought: Invoked.
+Banning of first-person singular pronouns is a consequence of the society's philosophy of collectivism.

 - Loners Are Freaks: Subverted.
 Even if Anthem's society doesn't think so, Loners are awesome!

 - Love at First Sight: Equality and Liberty